 Others pointed to a lack of access to suburban jobs and negative media representations of people of color as further barriers to connecting individuals with opportunities.

 Education is also an issue, according to Dorothy Walker, dean of the MATC School of Technology and Applied Science.
-Walker, who a board member of MDI, said manufacturing used to be more about manual labor and “pushing buttons” but has evolved into a field that is more focused on technology and automation, which requires a “higher skill set.”
+Walker, who is a board member of MDI, said manufacturing used to be more about manual labor and “pushing buttons” but has evolved into a field that is more focused on technology and automation, which requires a “higher skill set.”

 Grenell added, “What it used to take 100 people to do, [it only takes] two or three now,” noting that young people must embrace coding, which is “the new educational prerequisite.”
 He said it isn’t impossible for someone with a high school diploma and decades of manufacturing experience to succeed “because they know how to build things,” but stressed the need for lifelong learning.